JuliaHealth/KomaMRI.jl/docs/src/programming-workflow.md

 ### Simulation Parameters

 To perform simulations, **KomaMRI** requires certain parameters.
 You can use the default parameters for testing, but you also have the option to customize specific simulation aspects.
-In the example, we use the [`default_sim_params`](@ref) function to create a dictionary with default simulation parameters.
+In the example, we use the [`KomaMRICore.default_sim_params`](@ref) function to create a dictionary with default simulation parameters.
 You can view the keys that can be modified by displaying the `sim_params` variable:
 ```julia-repl
 julia> sim_params
 Dict{String, Any} with 9 entries: